 What are the roles of a consultant pharmacist?

-Consultant Pharmacists will perform medication regimen reviews to access the appropriateness, safety, benefits, risks and cost-effectiveness of medication therapy on an individual patient’s health history.
-The consultant pharmacist may provide alternate treatment options, as well as medication management guidance including drug monitoring, administration and storage.
+Consultant pharmacists perform medication regimen reviews based on a patient’s health history to evaluate the appropriateness, safety, benefits, risks, and cost-effectiveness of medication therapy.
+The consultant pharmacist may provide alternate treatment options, as well as medication management guidance including drug monitoring, documentation, administration and storage.

 What practice settings do consultant pharmacists work?